Y/n had started out as an alcoholic 19 Year old before she signed her soul away to Velvette, one of the V’s and the fashion/social media overlord.

-Velvette was a short-tempered, bossy, confident social media/fashion over lord.
+Velvette is a short-tempered, bossy, confident social media/fashion over lord.
 She didn’t put up any buisness with anybody and her prized possession was her phone.

 Y/n never dreamed small.